 Elizabeth Blank is a Rhode Island native who grew up on Aquidneck Island.
 She earned a bachelor of arts degree in biology from Boston University.
 After graduation, she worked as a Commercialization Analyst at a technology transfer consulting firm in Providence.
-Currently a second year law...
+Currently a third year law...

 About the Blogger

-Elizabeth Blank, 2L's Blog
+Elizabeth Blank, 3L's Post

 A Day in the Life of a RWU 2L